tenaciousR/Lyric-Analysis/README.md

 # Lyrical Analysis of Blink-182 Songs

 ## Introduction
 * Analyzing the most common words over all the songs and then creating 6 topics through vector implimentation to group these words under.
-Then, interpreting an emotional adjective (love song, hate, breakup, etc.) from the compiled result per topic.
+Then, interpreting an emotional adjective (love song, relationship, anger, etc.) from the compiled result per topic.
 Next, comparing each song to the emotional adjectives selected to visualize which emotional adjective is closest to the words in the song.
 Then the songs are sorted by year and the topic of the songs are plotted year vs. number of songs in the year per topic.

 ## Setup/Usage
 * Here I am practicing my use of processing Natural Language of words on Python 3.